-Check out the Band Saw selection on Amazon.
+Check out our article on portable band saws, band saw blades, and the Band Saw selection on Amazon.

 2) Chop Saw: As a band saw can be looked at as a jig- and table-saw hybrid, a chop saw is best described as a cross between a circular and a table saw.